 Efforts to retain or attract investment professionals may result in significant additional expenses, which could adversely affect our profitability, and changes in law could hamper our recruitment and retention efforts.
 We might not be able, or may elect not, to provide future investment professionals with equity interests in our business to the same extent or with the same tax consequences as our existing investment professionals, and the retentive utility of grants of equity of our public company is affected during periods of slow or negative stock price performance.
 Therefore, in order to recruit and retain existing and future investment professionals, we may need to increase the level of cash compensation that we pay to them.
 Accordingly, as we promote or hire new investment professionals over time, we may increase the level of cash compensation we pay to our investment professionals, which would cause our total employee compensation and benefits expense as a percentage of our total revenue to increase and adversely affect our profitability.
 In addition, we may deem it necessary to maintain compensation levels to retain employees even during periods when we generate less revenues than in previous periods, which would reduce our profit margins.
 Also, if proposed legislation were to be enacted by the U.S. Congress to treat carried interest as ordinary income rather than as capital gain for U.S. federal income tax purposes, such legislation would materially increase the amount of taxes that we and our investment professionals that are compensated in part with carried interest would be required to pay on such compensation, thereby adversely affecting our ability to recruit, retain and motivate our current and future professionals.
 See "- Our structure involves complex provisions of U.S. federal income tax law for which no clear precedent or authority may be available.
 Our structure also is subject to potential legislative, judicial or administrative change and differing interpretations, possibly on a retroactive basis."
 Furthermore, in recent years, various legislative and regulatory bodies (particularly in Europe) have focused on the issue of compensation in the financial services industry.
-Although new regulations flowing out of these bodies have only just begun to take effect and the specific impact on the company is not yet clear, there is the potential that new compensation rules will make it more difficult for us to attract and retain talent by capping overall compensation levels, requiring the deferral of certain types of compensation over time, implementing "clawback" requirements, or other rules deemed onerous by potential employees.
+Due to the nature and size of our activities in Europe, we do not anticipate the remuneration regulations in the European Union will have a material impact on our existing compensation structure.
+However, legal requirements flowing out of these bodies continue to be updated and the specific long-term impact on the company is not yet clear.
+There is the potential that new compensation rules will make it more difficult for us to attract and retain talent by capping overall compensation levels, requiring the deferral of certain types of compensation over time, implementing "clawback" requirements, or other rules deemed onerous by potential employees.